MineJoanna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a file that sets the mode of the file
+a script that adds execute permission to all subdirectories of the current directory